 39. Kettlebell Swing

 Your back and arms may handle the brunt of the work in this move.
-But to execute it more efficiently, be sure to hold your midsection stable, keeping your abs tight.
+But to execute it more efficiently, be sure to brace your belly, keeping your entire body tight.

 This creative three-for-one kettlebell move will certainly impress.
 Pop the heel of one foot to get your abs in gear — they’ll work to help you maintain your balance.